d1vanov/libquentier/CodingStyle.md

 ## Class/struct member variable naming

-Private class/struct member variable names should start with `m_` followed by a word in the lower case.
+Private and protected class/struct member variable names should start with `m_` followed by a word in the lower case.
 If the name of the member variable consists of multiple words, all the words but the first one should be capitalized, without underscores in between.
 For example:

     class MyClass
     {